oktadev/okta-blog/_source/_posts/2022-03-22-thymeleaf-security.md

 The interesting fact here is that it seems CSRF protection takes precedence over authentication in the Spring Security filter chain.

-## Learn more about Spring Boot, Web Security, and Okta
+## Learn more about Spring Boot, Spring Security, and Okta

 I hope you enjoyed this brief introduction to Thymeleaf and learned how to secure content and implement authorization on the server-side using Spring Security.
 You could also experience how fast and easy is to integrate OIDC Authentication using Okta.
 To learn more about Spring Boot Security and OIDC, check out the following links: